Lists of Note

 tyere that egge — tear that egg

-chyne that samon — chine
+chyne that samon — chine8 that salmon

-strynge that lampraye — string that lamprey
+strynge that lampraye — string that lamprey9

 splatte that pyke — splat that pike